kasantosh/liri-node-app/README.md

 1. do-what-this-says -
    Reads from the random.txt file and does what the text file says based on the commands given above
    ![](/images/do-what-screenshot.jpg)

-### Bugs

-When the random.txt is changed to "spotify-this-song", it throws an error for the function (spotifySong()) while the same function works from the commandline.
-Trying to figure this out.